daffl/jquery.dform/readme.md

 ## Types

 Type generators are functions that return a new jQuery DOM object for a specific type.
 If there is no type generator for that type, a basic HTML tag with that name will be created.
-Every other key in the JavaScript or JSON object you pass (the dForm object) will be used as an HTML attribute, except if there is a [subscriber](#subscribers) registered for that key.
+Every other key in the JavaScript object you pass (the dForm object) will be used as an HTML attribute, except if there is a [subscriber](#subscribers) registered for that key.
 A plugin call like this: